saf6260/dotfiles/README.md

 ## Information
 This document was last updated September 8th, 2018.
 If there are any major changes or issues, please post an issue so that it can be addressed properly.

+## Shameless Plug
+If you are looking to see more of what I have completed, feel free to visit my website www.scottalexf.com or any of my other git repositories found at https://github.com/saf6260